challenger-platform/challenger-api-client-php/README.md

 $resp = $chall -> deleteClient();

 if($resp === false){
     // Error happened.
-Check is servers are not down.
+Check if servers are not down.
 }
 ```